flyteorg/flyte/rsts/deployment/cluster_config/eventing.rst

 Configuration
 *************

-To turn on, add the following to your FlyteAdmin
+To turn on, add the following to your FlyteAdmin:

 .. code:: yaml